ahmedmahovac/BackendAssignmentRubicon/README.md

 - Most recent post are sorted by createdAt, not by updatedAt.
 All posts are returned by default (sorted).
 - Posts are referenced by id, not slug, by comments.
 So the reference doesn't have to be changed when updating post title.
 - Post comments are deleted when post is deleted
+- I noticed 1 bug, but after deadline so I didn't want to commit anything.
+Since I've changed db structure a few times, when I decided to stick with postId attribute in CommentModel, I forgot to make changes to getting comments for certain blog post.
+The implementation I've submitted is based on assumption that "postSlug" attribute in CommentModel exists, which isn't true.
+Based on current db structure, I should have first got post id by using slug, then to simply get comments by previously found _postId.